Pesach

 Our Passover Seder will draw on texts and rituals—old and new—that illuminate the ancient story of rebellion and flight from tyranny.
 In true CBST fashion, our Seder will connect to ways in which these struggles are relevant today and the spiritual means by which we can continue to move towards a world of freedom and justice.
 We look forward to raising the four glasses with you!

-CBST Second Night Community Passover Seder 5785
+CBST First Night Community Passover Seder 5786

-For those interested in attending in person, we are offering a fully catered, kosher Seder meal, afikoman and all, for $225/person for members and $325 for non-members.
+For those interested in attending in person, we are offering a fully catered, kosher for Passover meal.

-Seating is limited to 100 people on a first-come, first-serve basis.
+Seating is limited to 70 people on a first-come, first-serve basis.

-Registration closes April 3
+Registration closes March 25.

-First Night Seder
+Second Night Seder

 If you are a CBST member seeking to attend a Second Night Seder, or you have seats available at your Seder, either in-person or online, you can email Judy Hollander at sedermatch@cbst.org to inquire and request a connection.